nishatrhythm/Students-Introductory-Website-Template/README.md

 To set up and use the Student Management System, refer to the [documentation](link-to-documentation).

 ## Contributing
 Contributions to this project are welcome!
-Please review our [contribution guidelines](link-to-contribution-guidelines) for details on how to get involved.
+Please review the [contribution guidelines](link-to-contribution-guidelines) for details on how to get involved.

 ## License
 This project is licensed under the [MIT License](link-to-license).